oandronachi/emb_alloc/README.md

 =========================
 This is C99 C implementation of a mempool.
 It should compile without any issues on most platforms.
 It might need some minor extensions (related to mutexes).
 If this will be the case, then a compile error will be triggered.
-It is provided as a C source and header files, so it can be integrated within any project and build as needed.
+It is provided as C source and header files, so it can be integrated within any project and build as needed.

 It is a bit similar in structure as the FAT file system.
 It stores the data in fixed size chunks